Built-in functions include the following.

 returns the greatest integer equal to or less than a NUMBER see also ceiling() |

-returns the greatest common divisor from a group of NUMBERS (may be from ARRAY) see also lcm() |
+returns the greatest common divisor from LIST of numbers see also lcm() |

-returns the least common multiple from a group of NUMBERS (may be from ARRAY) see also gcd() |
+returns the least common multiple from LIST of numbers see also gcd() |

-returns the maximum item from an ARRAY, HASH, RANGE, STRING, or FUNCTION for STRING, returns the maximum code point number for FUNCTION, returns the maximum parameter count (-1 for no maximum) see also min(), minmax() |
+returns the maximum item from a LIST, HASH, RANGE, STRING, or FUNCTION for STRING, returns the maximum code point number for FUNCTION, returns the maximum parameter count (-1 for no maximum) see also min(), minmax() |

-returns the mean (average) from an ARRAY, HASH, or RANGE of values see also mid() |
+returns the mean (average) from a LIST, HASH, or RANGE of values see also mid() |

-returns the mid-point from an ARRAY, HASH, or RANGE of values see also mean() |
+returns the mid-point from a LIST, HASH, or RANGE of values see also mean() |

-returns the minimum item from an ARRAY, HASH, RANGE, STRING, or FUNCTION for STRING, returns the minimum code point number for FUNCTION, returns the minimum parameter count see also max(), minmax() |
+returns the minimum item from a LIST, HASH, RANGE, STRING, or FUNCTION for STRING, returns the minimum code point number for FUNCTION, returns the minimum parameter count see also max(), minmax() |

-returns the minimum to maximum range of items from an ARRAY, HASH, RANGE, STRING, or FUNCTION for STRING, returns the code point numbers for FUNCTION, returns the parameter counts (-1 for no maximum) see also max(), min() |
+returns the minimum to maximum range of items from a LIST, HASH, RANGE, STRING, or FUNCTION for STRING, returns the code point numbers for FUNCTION, returns the parameter counts (-1 for no maximum) see also max(), min() |

-for an INTEGER, returns 0 if 0, a random number from 1 to the INTEGER if positive, or -1 to the INTEGER if negative for a non-empty ARRAY, HASH, or STRING, returns 1 element at random (code point for a STRING) all numbers within limits of a signed 64-bit integer |
+for an INTEGER, returns 0 if 0, a random number from 1 to the INTEGER if positive, or -1 to the INTEGER if negative for a non-empty LIST, HASH, or STRING, returns 1 element at random (code point for a STRING) all numbers within limits of a signed 64-bit integer |

-rounds NUMBER to specified digit COUNT after decimal point (default 0) accepts negative COUNT to indicate not to add extra padding zeroes Prior to 0.11, rounding was always done with the round half even method.
-With 0.11, rounding mode defaults to round half away from zero, and a rounding mode can be set. see also truncate() |
+rounds NUMBER to specified digit COUNT after decimal point (default 0) accepts negative COUNT to indicate to round on the integer portion ADDTRAILING specifies whether to add trailing zeroes to reach scale (default true) Rounding mode defaults to round half away from zero, and a rounding mode can be set. see also trunc() |

 simplifies NUMBER, removing trailing zeros |